exAspArk/batch-loader/README.md

 end
 ```

-If we want to execute a simple query like:
+If we want to execute a simple query like the following, we will get N+1 queries for each `post.user`:

 ```ruby
 query = "